 Any homeowner who’s been through it will tell you that living in a home during a roofing job can be more than a minor annoyance.
 The very nature of the roofing business and re-roofing projects necessitate noise, smell, and a general mess.
 There’s simply no way to avoid some of those roofing nuisances.
 It’s up to you to hold your contractor to the highest safety and workplace cleanliness standards.
 It is essential for the safety and comfort of those in and around your home.

-During a roofing project, there will be noise from hammering and loud equipment outside your home or the smell of hot tar when applied to your roof is pretty much unavoidable in any given roofing project.
-Your contractor can minimize the disturbance; however, it is virtually impossible to eliminate completely.
+During a roofing project, there will be noise from hammering and loud equipment outside your home.
+In some instances, the smell from a hot tar application is virtually unavoidable.
+Your contractor can minimize the disturbance; however, it is impossible to eliminate completely.
 A contractor who emphasizes daily cleaning and safety on the job site can mitigate the mess generated by a roofing project.

-Roofing requires nails, heavy materials, and other sharp metal objects to be used and installed during most phases of the project.
+Roofing requires nails, heavy materials, and other sharp metal objects to be used and installed during most project phases.

-First, do not enter or leave the house for your safety and security while work is being performed overhead.
-Enter and leave the house only when there’s no possibility of any debris and roofing material falling on you.
-The second safety measure is to expect your contractor to clean up as much small and large debris as is reasonably possible, including any metal fragments or nails that may have fallen off the roof at the end of each day.
-That debris can be dangerous for adults, children, and pets that may play or walk in the grass or along paths.
+The second safety measure is to expect your contractor to clean up as much small and large debris as (reasonably) possible.
+Your contractor should pick up any metal fragments or nails that may have fallen off the roof at the end of each day.
+That debris can be hazardous for children and pets who play or walk in the grass or along paths.

-To ensure your contractor’s compliance, you must make it clear – before the work begins – that you expect the job to be performed in this manner.
-You may even wish to have the contractor include a provision to this effect in the contract or scope of work before you sign a work order.
-Contracting is generally loud, messy, and smelly work, but safety should never be compromised with proper care.
+To ensure your contractor’s compliance, you must make your clean-up expectations clear – before the work begins.
+You may even wish to have the contractor include a provision to this effect in the contract or scope of the job before you sign an agreement.